How to Fix a Leaking Shower Pan

 The Demo

-Very straightforward, and very revealing.
-The shower base was constructed from 1/4-in concrete backerboard nailed to the plywood subfloor (not necessary), a ~3/4-in layer of concrete to form the shower floor slope (wrong kind of concrete, but at least effectively sloped), and then the shower floor tile and grout:
+The shower base on this install was constructed from 1/4-in concrete backerboard nailed to the plywood subfloor (not necessary), a ~3/4-in layer of concrete to form the shower floor slope (wrong kind of concrete, but at least sloped), and then the shower floor tile and grout:

 Sometimes you can give a previous contractor (or DIY reno-flipper) charitable benefit of the doubt and assume that at least they were trying to do something in the (wrongly) right way.
 Not so in this case.
 Unfortunately for this new homeowner, this was pretty clearly a case of just straight-up crooked misrepresentation.
 Not even the dopiest shower installer would make the ‘honest’ mistake of not waterproofing a shower base at all.